Robust Finite-Memory Policy Gradients for Hidden-Model POMDPs: Robust Finite-Memory Policy Gradients

 \begin{definition}[Induced quotient MDP] Given quotient POMDP $\qpomdp_\hmpomdp = \qpomdpT$ and policy $\fsc = \fscT$.
 Let $\Actnought \coloneqq \Act \sqcup \{\actnought\}$ where \actnought is a fresh action.
 The \emph{induced quotient MDP} associated with $\qpomdp_\hmpomdp$ and \fsc is an MDP $\lmdp_\hmpomdp^\fsc = \tuple{S \times N \times \Actnought, (\sinit,n_0,\actnought),\lAct,\lmpm,\lreward}$ where $\lAct = \{\actnought\} \sqcup 2^\indices$ with available actions $\lAct(\cdot,\cdot,\actnought) = \{\actnought\}$ and $\lAct(s,\cdot,\act) = \indicespartition$.
 The transition and reward functions are defined as follows, where, using $z = O(s)$:

-\end{definition} Given such a quotient MDP compactly describing a family $\{\pomdp_i^\fsc\}_{i \in \indices}$ of induced MCs, we can use deductive formal verification techniques implemented in the tool \paynt~\cite{DBLP:conf/cav/AndriushchenkoC21} to efficiently identify an MC with the minimal value of $J^{\fsc}_{\pomdp_i} = \robustobjective$, obtaining the robust performance of \fsc and a worst-case POMDP $\worstpomdp$.
+\end{definition} Given such a quotient MDP compactly describing a family $\{\pomdp_i^\fsc\}_{i \in \indices}$ of induced MCs, we can use deductive formal verification techniques implemented in the tool \paynt~\cite{DBLP:conf/cav/AndriushchenkoC21} to efficiently identify an MC with the minimal value of $J^{\fsc}_{\pomdp_i} = \robustobjective$, obtaining the robust performance of \fsc and an associated worst-case POMDP $\worstpomdp$.